 Certain primary elements need to be understood before deciding on which retirement investments are a best fit.
 There are two basic schools of thought about retirement investing.

-But if you are young and lower risk retirement investment options will achieve your goal, why take on additional risk?
 Conversely if you are older and require higher returns to meet your goals then you should be looking at riskier investments.

 Traditional pension funds were provided by employers as a defined benefit lifetime annuity, deferred compensation scheme which enjoyed certain tax benefits for the employee and the employer.
 Simply, depending on your length of service you were paid a defined amount until you died.
 These funds were later changed to include spouses and to increase every year with an inflation adjustment.